mngugi/Walk_Throughs/README.md

 Add `CSRF` protection to prevent unauthorized requests.

 With these changes, the login functionality will be more secure against common web vulnerabilities.

+---

+### Scenario: The Hacked Healthcare System

+A small, regional healthcare provider has experienced a significant data breach.
+Patient records, including sensitive health information, have been compromised and potentially leaked online.
+The breach has caused widespread panic among patients and has damaged the hospital's reputation.

+### Tasks:
+**1. Identify and Analyze Attack Vectors:****
+*** Question: What are the most likely attack vectors that could have been used to** **breach the healthcare provider's systems?**
+* Task: Analyze potential attack vectors such as phishing emails, weak passwords, unpatched vulnerabilities, or social engineering tactics.

+**3. Determine the Type of Malware:**

+**Question: What kind of malware might have been used to infiltrate the system and** **exfiltrate data?**
+**Task: **
+Consider malware types like ransomware, spyware, or data-stealing Trojans.
+Analyze the potential impact of each type on the healthcare provider's systems and data.
+**3. Evaluate Cybersecurity Practices:**
+**Question: What cybersecurity practices might have been lacking or inadequate,** **leading to the breach?**
+* Task: Evaluate the healthcare provider's policies and procedures related to:
+* Password strength and complexity
+* Employee training and awareness
+* Network security measures (firewalls, intrusion detection systems)
+* Data backup and recovery plans
+* Incident response procedures
+4. Develop Recommendations:
+○ Question: What specific recommendations can be made to improve the healthcare provider's cybersecurity posture and prevent future breaches?
+**Task: Develop a comprehensive cybersecurity plan that includes:**
+* Strong password policies
+* Regular security awareness training for employees
+* Network segmentation and access controls
+* Regular system patching and vulnerability scanning
+* Data encryption and backup
+* Incident response plan
+* Third-party risk management
+### Ethical Considerations:
+* Patient Privacy: Discuss the ethical implications of a data breach, including the potential harm to patients and the healthcare provider's reputation.
+* Data Protection Regulations: Explore the legal and regulatory requirements for protecting patient data, such as HIPAA in the US or GDPR in the EU.
+* Transparency and Communication: Consider the importance of transparent communication with patients and other stakeholders about the breach and the steps being taken to address it.

+### Solution